-- Have organization to the group, so that toddlers aren’t sledding at the base of the hill where larger, faster kids are speeding down.
+- Organize the group, so toddlers aren’t sledding at the base of the hill where larger, faster kids are speeding down.

-- Make sure there is a safe path to get back up the hill that is not in the way of fast-moving sleds.
+- Make sure there’s a safe path to get back up the hill that is not in the way of fast-moving sleds.

 Figure skating, ice hockey and skiing safety

-Sick of the snow and want to try heading to an ice rink?
-Professional figure skaters can glide around without helmets, but recreational ice skaters should wear a helmet, even a bike helmet, to protect their heads, O’Brien says.
+Helmets are also a must for other winter sports.
+While professional figure skaters glide around without helmets, recreational ice skaters should wear a helmet, even a bike helmet, to protect their heads, Dr. O’Brien says.

-If kids are joining a pond hockey game or another winter sport—snowboarding or skiing, for example— think about outside forces.
-“For any sport, there should be general principles you’re following,” O’Brien says.
+If kids are joining a pond hockey game or another winter sport — snowboarding or skiing, for example — think about outside forces.
+“For any sport, there should be general principles you’re following,” Dr. O’Brien says.
 “Look at the environment.
 Are there rocks exposed?
 Busy streets?”

-- Be sure to outfit your child with equipment that fits well and is in good condition.
+- Outfit your child with equipment that fits well and is in good condition.

-- If it is your child’s first time with a new sport that is fast-moving like skiing, or involves a machine like snowmobiling, be sure she has good instructions before beginning.
+- If it is your child’s first time with a new sport like skiing, snowboarding or snowmobiling, be sure they have good instructions before beginning.

 - Apply sunblock.
 You can have a lot of exposure to the sun while out on the slopes, and glare off the snow will add to that exposure.
 Use caution just like you would during a summer outing.

 - Beware of skin exposure to extreme cold.
-While you’re having fun in the snow, your body temperature can rise while snowshoeing or hiking, but take care with any exposed or lightly covered skin.
+While you’re having fun in the snow, your body temperature can rise, but take care with any exposed or lightly covered skin.

 Get more winter health and safety tips for families.